Kaatru Veliyidai: Plot

 He goes to her home and tries to make up with her by expressing his love for her.
 He says he's not like her.
 Hers is a nobler job than him as he kills and she saves lives.
 So, Varun takes Leela to a local Registrar office and tells her that they should marry.
-As she is not ready for marriage, he asks her to think about it and come the next day at 4.00 pm.
-In a sad turn of events, he leaves for Delhi forgetting about what happened at the Registrar office.
-This upsets Leela very much.
-She feels that sometimes he treats her like a Queen whereas at other times like a doormat.
+In a turn of events, he leaves for Delhi forgetting about what happened at the Registrar office.
+This upsets Leela.

 Leela reveals that she's pregnant.
-Varun gets hesitant about it and Leela says that she'll take care of her baby by herself.
+Varun gets hesitant and Leela says that she'll take care of her baby by herself.
 The following day, Leela's grandfather dies.
 VC goes to her house and finds that Leela's father hates him.
-That night he goes and tries to convince them, but he doesn't get even a single word from them.
 Before Varun departs for the Kargil war, Leela tells him that she's resigning and leaving Srinagar.
 He pleads for one more chance and goes away to war.
-While fighting, he gets captured by the enemy and taken a prisoner.
-Somehow, Varun and the two other prisoners escape and reach India.
+While fighting he gets shot down by enemy SAM but ejects safely, he gets captured by the enemy and taken a prisoner.
+Somehow, Varun and the two other prisoners escape from the prison after facing huge challenges and they reach the pak-afghan border.
+Where they are detained by the Afghan authorities for crossing border, after being detained and interrogated for short term they were later handed over to the staff of Indian Embassy in Kabul from where they are repatriated safely back to India.
+VC receives a grand welcome from his unit and returns back in IAF for Active duties.

 Varun starts searching for Leela.
 He finds her after 3 years.
 He tells her that he's a different person now.
-He says that he regrets his meeting her and loving her only to end up hurting her.
 VC is surprised to learn that Leela has a daughter.
 When he sees her daughter, Leela asks him whether she (the small girl) looks like her father or mother.
-VC's happiness knows no bounds.
-He tells his daughter that he crossed 7 seas and 7 mountains to meet her.
+VC is estatic.
 VC asks Leela why she didn't try to contact him, to which she says that she was afraid he wouldn't like her or their daughter.
 They hug each other and Leela says that Rohini (VC's daughter) is his responsibility from thereon.